MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 # Microsoft Fabric (Preview) trial

 The Microsoft Fabric (Preview) trial includes access to the Fabric product experiences and the resources to create and host Fabric items.
 The Fabric trial lasts until Fabric General Availability (GA), unless canceled.
-After GA, the Fabric  (Preview)trial converts to the GA version and is extended for 60 days.
+After GA, the Fabric (Preview) trial converts to the GA version and is extended for 60 days.

 This document helps you understand and start a Fabric (Preview) trial.

 ## Existing Power BI users
-If you are an existing Power BI user, you can skip to [Start the Fabric (Preview) trial](#start-the-fabric-preview-trial).
+If you're an existing Power BI user, you can skip to [Start the Fabric (Preview) trial](#start-the-fabric-preview-trial).

 ## Users who are new to Power BI
 **For public preview**, the Fabric (Preview) trial requires a Power BI license.
 Navigate to https://app.fabric.microsoft.com to sign up for a Power BI *free* license.
 Once you have a Power BI license, you can start the Fabric (Preview) trial.